-Vanessa Hall, resident of Tomball, TX, is owner and general manager of SHAPES Fitness For Women in Spring, TX since 2018.
-At SHAPES, Vanessa, and her staff partner with ladies, enabling them to become healthy and fit from the inside out.
-In 2014 to 2018, she joined South Texas District, Assemblies of God as Women’s Director.
+Vanessa Hall, resident of Tomball, TX, is owner of JUST US LIMITED in Tomball, TX since 2020.
+Through JUST US LIMITED, Vanessa provides Life Coaching and Christian Counseling for Individuals and Marriage, Couples Retreats, Wedding Officiating, and Resources and tools to assist individuals or marriages in being functional and healthy.
+Prior to JUST US LIMITED, Vanessa was owner and general manager of SHAPES Fitness For Women where she and her staff partnered with ladies, enabling them to become healthy and fit from the inside out from 2018 to 2021.
+In 2014 to 2018, she joined South Texas District Assemblies of God as Women’s Director.
 In 2009 to 2014, Vanessa launched Disgrace to His Grace Ministries and Grace Matters Ministries as a Christian Speaker and a Bible-teaching radio broadcast that aired in seven states in 2012.
 In 2012, Vanessa authored EMOTIONS – Up Some Days, Down Other Days.
-The book shares 10 universal emotions we all experience, while laying the foundation that God is the author of our emotions and His counsel for managing them is best for us.
-In 2000 to 2014, Vanessa’s career comprised of organizational development training, technical writing, and Human Resources/Organizational Development where she was instrumental in leading groups and processes in various industries.
-Vanessa holds a Master of Management degree in Human Resources, and bachelor’s in business and Communications.
-Vanessa is an ordained Christian minister.
+The book shares 12 universal emotions we all experience, while laying the foundation that God is the author of our emotions and His counsel for managing them is best for us.
+In 2000 to 2014, Vanessa’s career consisted of organizational development training, technical writing, and Human Resources/Organizational Development where she was instrumental in leading groups and processes in various industries.
+Vanessa holds a Master of Management degree in Human Resources, and Bachelor’s in Business and Communications.
+Vanessa is an ordained Christian minister, certified Life Coach, and Christian Counselor.
 She has completed Minirith Christian Counseling and Rational Emotive Spiritual Therapy Programs.
 Vanessa has volunteered with AIDS Resource Center, Prison Ministries, Women’s Shelter & Food Pantry, and Meals on Wheels.
-Her favorite recreational past times are talking to friends on the phone, and taking long walks plugged in to her music.
+Her favorite recreational pastimes are talking to friends on the phone, and taking long walks plugged into her music.
 She is the wife to Kenneth Hall and mom of Andrew, Jordan, and Joshua.

 Carolyn Janie Stubblefield, M.A., LPC-S

-Janie is a Dallas native.
-She is an alumni of UT-Dallas in Richardson, Texas where she received her Bachelor’s degree in Public Administration.
-She was a founding member of the Epsilon Psi chapter of Alpha Gamma Delta at UT-Dallas.
+A Dallas native, Janie is an alumni of UT-Dallas in Richardson, Texas where she received her Bachelor’s degree in Public Administration.
+While there, she was a founding member of the Epsilon Psi chapter of Alpha Gamma Delta at UT-Dallas.
 Janie is also an alumni of Dallas Theological Seminary in Dallas, Texas where she earned two Master’s degrees in Counseling and Biblical Studies.

 Janie’s Vision is “to work with individuals and their families to foster and improve relationships, and to positively impact their life.”